khegglu/khegglu.github.io/docs/documentation/microsoft office.md

 Start-Process -FilePath "${env:Windir}\System32\SFC.EXE" -ArgumentList '/scannow' -Wait -Verb RunAs -WindowStyle hidden
 ```

+### "Error 1704.
+When installing Office 2016"

+For some reason this error is fixed by uninstalling skype for business.
+Install office first and skype afterwards if it occurs.

 ### "Error 1305.
 Setup cannot read file C:\Program Files (x86)\Common File\Microsoft Shared\OFFICE14\MSO.dll"

 The error is related to the cd/dvd drive on the client.
 The upper filter go between the operating system and the main driver, while the lower driver go between the main driver and the hardware.
 Don't know exactly what causes the error but removing these keys, then rebooting the machine resolves the issue.